March slipped by…

 - any Christmas entertainments – tickets to book, guest lists to write, invitations to send

-- buying food and drink – will you buy a few non-perishable food or drink treats each week, or would you rather schedule in one big provisions shopping trip, or opt out and order a weekly grocery box for the whole of December?
+- buying food and drink – will you buy a few non-perishable foods or drink treats each week, or would you rather schedule in one big provision shopping trip, or opt-out and order a weekly grocery box for the whole of December?

 Whichever aspect of Christmas planning you are looking at, the principle remains the same.
 Think about the feel you are trying to create.
 Then decide on how much needs to be done and how you want to do it.
 Split the work up into achievable chunks and get it in your diary.
 Then you can sit back happily knowing that at this point you have broken the back of the Christmas preparations.
 These foundations are going to make the rest of the year so very easy for you.

 Before we know it we will be in December.
 Rather than that feeling of pressure and a hundred and one things to do jumbled up in your mind, you will be sitting back with a hot chocolate and a happy feeling of calm and satisfaction, knowing it is all in hand.